CORONAVIRUS (COVID-19) EMERGENCY PLAN FOR BISHOP’S FUNERAL HOME

 As a public establishment we want to inform you that we are taking all necessary precautions to ensure we reduce any potential risk.

 We are monitoring all communications distributed by the New Brunswick Department of Public Health with regard to information on the Coronavirus (Covid-19).
 As of March 19, 2020 there were new restrictions put in place by the New Brunswick government, which must be followed.
-These have been updated as of June 5, 2020 for New Brunswick in the current “yellow” phase of the province.
+These have been updated as of January 20, 2021 for New Brunswick Zone 3 (Fredericton) now in the “RED” phase.

 To ensure your risk is minimized, we have put the following Emergency Plan into place: